Schreibende Enigma →

 The output, i.e. the cipher text, only consisted of letters however,

-as the cipher wheels have just 28 contacts each.
+as the cipher rotors have just 28 contacts each.

 As an added advantage, letters are typically shorter in